kodecocodes/SC_SpiroMifsud/For Instructor/script.md

             }

             socket.on("activitiesUpdated") {data, ack in
-              self.callStravaActivitesAPI()
+              self.callStravaActivitiesAPI()
             }
         }

-we'll also need to call setSocket after we authenticate to make sure we enable our socket connection initially.
+We'll also need to call setSocket after we authenticate to make sure we enable our socket connection initially.

-the project class contains a stubbed out function receiving an event from our web view. put the code in there:
+The project class contains a stubbed out function receiving an event from our web view.
+Put the code in there:

     self.setSocket()

 Our last step will be to subscribe our app to the enabled webhook.
 We’ll do that using the command they’ve given us.
-Remember, if we’re tunneling the webhook to our local machine, we’ll need to provide strava with that ngrok URL, not our local IP address.
+Remember, if we’re tunneling the webhook to our local machine, we’ll need to provide Strava with that ngrok URL, not our local IP address.

 CODING
 ------------